Air Tool Pressure + 5 Reasons To Use The Right PSI For Air Tools

 Motor breakdowns: As little as 20 psi of excessive pressure in a motor system can half the life of an air tool.
 Most tools are rated at 90 or 100 psi, so using 120 psi regularly ensures you will replace expensive air tools in half the time you should have to.

 4. Maintain Your Tools’ Efficiency

 In many cases, a broken tool doesn’t happen in an instant.
 Instead, tools wear down over time until they reach a point of failure.
 The more a tool is worn down, the less efficient seals and other components become, even if it’s still working.
-This results in leaked air, which essentially means the tool needs even more air to run than it normally would.
+This results in leaked air, which means the tool needs even more air to run than it usually would.

 3. Stop Overpaying For New Tools

 Tools that break or fail and can’t be repaired will need to be replaced, and we don’t need to tell you that new tool costs add up quickly!
 It’s an unnecessary expense that could have been reinvested elsewhere.